-and in the EMBOSS distribution, installed under share/EMBOSS/doc/programs/html (HTML files) and share/EMBOSS/doc/programs/text (plan text, as used by the tfm program).
+and in the EMBOSS distribution, installed under share/EMBOSS/doc/programs/html (HTML files) and share/EMBOSS/doc/programs/text (plain text, as used by the tfm program).

 % tfm seqret